itthinx/affiliates-recaptcha/readme.txt

 Integrates [Google reCAPTCHA](http://www.google.com/recaptcha/) with the affiliate registration of [Affiliates](https://wordpress.org/plugins/affiliates/), [Affiliates Pro](https://www.itthinx.com/shop/affiliates-pro/) and [Affiliates Enterprise](https://www.itthinx.com/shop/affiliates-enterprise/).

-When you use the `[affiliates_dashboard]` or `[affiliates_dashboard_registration]` or `[affiliates_registration]` shortcode, and this extension has been configured with the correct Site Key and Secret Key for the Google reCAPTCHA, the reCAPTCHA will be displayed and verified on the affiliate registration form.

 This integration works with reCAPTCHA v2.
 It does not support reCAPTCHA v3.

+Configure it with your Site Key and Secret Key from Google reCAPTCHA.
+The reCAPTCHA will be displayed and verified on the affiliate registration form.

+The reCAPTCHA is displayed with the Affiliates Dashboard block, the Affiliates Dashboard Registration block and the  `[affiliates_dashboard]`, `[affiliates_dashboard_registration]` and `[affiliates_registration]` shortcodes.

 = Requirements =
 [Affiliates](https://wordpress.org/plugins/affiliates/), [Affiliates Pro](https://www.itthinx.com/shop/affiliates-pro/) or [Affiliates Enterprise](https://www.itthinx.com/shop/affiliates-enterprise/).